adr/madr/docs/decisions/0012-use-curly-braces-to-denote-placeholder.md

 parent: Decisions
 nav_order: 12
 ---
-# Use Curly Brackets to Denote Placeholders
+# Use Curly Braces to Denote Placeholders

 ## Context and Problem Statement